-Refugees have equal rights to free movement as permanently residing foreigners in Serbia.
-995 Since most of the persons granted asylum in Serbia are accommodated at a private address, they were in identical situation as other citizens of Serbia during the COVID-19 lockdown and were not detained in asylum or reception centres.
-Those people who were still residing in reception facilities shared the fate of all other refugees, asylum seekers and migrants who were detained from 15 March to 7 May 2020 (see also Error!
-Reference source not found.).
+Refugees have equal rights to free movement as foreigners permanently residing in Serbia.
+1104 Since most of the persons granted asylum in Serbia live in private accommodations, they were in identical situation as other citizens of Serbia during the COVID-19 lockdown and were not detained in asylum or reception centres.
+Those people who were still residing in reception facilities shared the fate of all other refugees, asylum seekers and migrants who were detained from 15 March to 7 May 2020.